 While it is okay, and even recommended at times, to ask other people for advice and suggestions, you need to trust your own judgment.

-Aesthetic sense and knowing what works where, when, are skills that you can enhance along the way but you need to trust in your ability to reach the perfect end result.
+Aesthetic sense and knowing what works, where, and when, are skills that you can enhance along the way but you need to trust in your ability to reach the perfect end result.

 Don’t Stick to the Same Design Elements

-While it is important for your brand to have a distinctive voice, using the same design elements, including your favorite t-shirt fonts, over and over again eventually become boring.
+While it is important for your brand to have a distinctive voice, using the same design elements, including your favorite t-shirt fonts, over and over again eventually becomes boring.

 And your customers will notice.